edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 [^7]: Compilation of QEMU requires Python [Ninja package](https://ninja-build.org/), so install this first by running `python3 -m pip install --user ninja`.

 [^8]: E.g. see [here](https://forums.opensuse.org/showthread.php/539026-Can-t-enable-opengl-on-the-qemu-machine) and [here](https://bugzilla.redhat.com/show_bug.cgi?id=1867343).

+[^9]: If you are connected to multiple devices at the same time, you'll need to add the `-s` switch to your *adb* calls to specify the target device.
+See [the documentation](https://developer.android.com/studio/command-line/adb#directingcommands) for details.